docker/docs/docker-for-windows/faqs.md

   Stable, often one or more per month.
 Usage statistics and crash reports are sent by default.
 You do not have the option to disable this on the Edge channel.

-**Q: Can I switch back and forth between Stable and Edge versions of Docker for Windows?**
+#### Can I switch back and forth between Stable and Edge versions of Docker for Windows?

-A: Yes, you can switch between versions to try out the Edge release to see what's new, then go back to Stable for other work.
+Yes, you can switch between versions to try out the Edge release to see what's new, then go back to Stable for other work.
 However, **you can have only one app installed at a time**.
 Switching back and forth between Stable and Edge apps can destabilize your development environment, particularly in cases where you switch from a newer (Edge) channel to older (Stable).

 For example, containers created with a newer Edge version of Docker for Windows may not work after you switch back to Stable because they may have been created